 Indulge in a dip at the famous Radium Hot Springs pools.
 Open year-round, the hot springs pools are filled with naturally heated water containing a unique blend of scentless minerals to relax and rejuvenate you.

 The namesake of Radium Hot Springs is a must-see on any trip to the Columbia Valley.
 Swim and play in the cool pool or relax and take in the rocky surroundings of the hot pool.
 You won’t find a larger or more accessible hot spring in all of the Rocky Mountains!

 Parks Canada has followed local health guidelines and provincial regulations to reopen many visitor experiences at national parks and national historic sites across Canada.
 The health and safety of Canadians, park visitors and Parks Canada team members remains the top priority.

 The Radium Hot Springs pools are open.
-Visitors should expect a very different experience when visiting the hot springs.
 To make the most of your visit, please come prepared for the following:

 Rules to Follow: